Annual Report 2023

 Our Sustainable Rice programme

 Rice is a complex crop.
 It is a staple food for almost half of the world's population, and a key crop in the fight against food insecurity.
 It is sensitive to climate variability whilst also having a huge environmental footprint.
 And it is a politically sensitive crop: on the one hand, governments call for low prices for consumers, while on the other hand, a “good” price needs to be ensured for producers.
 In between lie the interests of all other actors.
-At Rikolto, we apply a systems approach to contribute to the transformation of the rice sector.
-We work towards decent incomes and working conditions for all actors in the rice sector, a reduced environmental impact of rice and safe, healthy, quality rice for consumers.
-To do so, we promote the dissemination of sustainable practices following the Sustainable Rice Platform (SRP) Standard for Rice Cultivation among all value chain actors, and we facilitate the development of inclusive business relationships between them on domestic and regional markets.
-The collective action of a wide range of food system stakeholders is a powerful vehicle for orienting the development of the entire sector.
-It steers the development of an enabling environment where best initiatives spread and innovation flourishes.
+At Rikolto, we apply a systems approach to contribute to transforming the rice sector.
+We work towards decent incomes and working conditions for all actors in the rice sector, a reduced environmental impact of rice, and safe, healthy, quality rice for consumers.
+To do so, we look at rice farms as an integral part of their landscape.
+We promote dissemination of sustainable practices following the Sustainable Rice Platform (SRP) Standard for Rice Cultivation among all value chain actors.
+We also look beyond rice for value creation and promote diversification through crop rotation and intercropping.
+We facilitate the development of inclusive business relationships in domestic and regional markets to create more efficient value chains that ultimately benefit consumers.
+Finally, we facilitate collective action of a wide range of food system stakeholders to steer the development of an enabling environment where best initiatives spread and innovation flourishes.

 Farmers reached per country